-For special versions and optional equipment or with the addition of accessories, the weight of the vehicle will increase $\Rightarrow \Delta$ .
+For special versions and optional equipment fittings or for the addition of accessories, the kerb weight of the vehicle may increase $\Rightarrow \triangle$ .

-• Please note that the centre of gravity may shift when transporting heavy objects; this may affect the vehicle's handling and lead to an accident.
-Always adjust your speed and driving style to suit road conditions and requirements.

-• Never exceed the gross axle weight rating or the gross vehicle weight rating.
+- Please note that the centre of gravity may shift when transporting heavy objects; this may affect the vehicle's handling and lead to an accident.
+Always adjust your speed and driving style to suit road conditions and requirements. - Never exceed the gross axle weight rating or the gross vehicle weight rating.
 If the allowed axle load or the allowed total weight is exceeded, the driving characteristics of the vehicle may change, leading to accidents, injuries and damage to the vehicle.